By Valerie Stimac Bailey

 You can also book a guided tour of Prague Castle, which includes a visit to Saint Vitus Cathedral, and learn all about its intriguing history.

-Petřín Hill is another major hill on the Malá Strana side of Prague.
+Petřín Hill is another major hill on the Malá Strana side of Prague and was once one of King Charles’ vineyards.
 You can climb it from any number of sides.
 The hill is covered with trails, parks, and green spaces to explore, so if you have the time, try climbing from one direction and descending another.

-Atop Petřín Hill, you might imagine you’re seeing a small Eiffel Tower.
+Atop Petřín Hill, you might imagine you’re seeing something slightly taller than the Eiffel Tower.
 This is actually the Petřín Lookout Tower (Petřínská rozhledna) with two observation decks, including one at the top.
 You can climb the 13 flights of stairs to see panoramic views from the highest point in Prague.

 At the base of Petřín Hill, a small memorial honors the victims of Communism.
 This disconcerting set of statues shows a figure being slowly decayed to nothingness, a stark reminder of the impact of Communism – especially on political prisoners.